AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 **GPT-4 (2023)**

-GPT-4 contains 170 trillion parameters and is 82% less likely to respond to requests for disallowed content and 40% more likely to produce factual responses than GPT-3.5 according to OpenAI internal evaluations.
+GPT-4 is claimed to have over 1 trillion parameters though no official numbers have been published.
+The model is 82% less likely to respond to requests for disallowed content and 40% more likely to produce factual responses than GPT-3.5 according to OpenAI internal evaluations.

 #### Training